zahrayazdan77/Outage_Data/README.md

 # Outage_Data
-The outage dataset of the distribution company
+The feeder-scale outage dataset and the sub-transmission substations feature of the distribution company are included in this repository.